-Once you are satisfied that all personnel from the residence are accounted for, deliver them to the cord Information located within this section:
+☐ Once you are satisfied that all personnel from the residence are accounted for, deliver them to the Reception Centre.

-On the way to the Reception Centre, notify the Public Safety Group Supervisor of your progress □ Ensure that the residents check in at the Reception Centre with the Reception Centre
+☐ On the way to the Reception Centre, notify the Public Safety Group Supervisor of your progress and estimated time of arrival at the Reception Centre.

+☐ Ensure that the residents check in at the Reception Centre with the Reception Centre Representative before you leave for your next assignment.